kk95/cdkk/Readme.md

 ### First Milestone (Sun Apr 9)
 We will be able to access stock values and print them in Racket.
 We will also be able to send text messages from Racket.

+On time we were able to access stock values and also are almost able to send text messages.
+There is a login procedure with Google that isn't built in to Racket's SMTP methods.

 ### Second Milestone (Sun Apr 16)
 We will be able to send stock values, and all objects will be designed.
 Our command interpreter will be complete at this time as well.